sunbury-web-dev/intro-to-web-development-syllabus/README.md

 This course is currently going to be a loose fork of [The Odin Project](https://www.theodinproject.com)

 ## Prerequisites
 * A laptop, prefereably a Mac or Linux machine.
-If you have Windows we can [install a virtual machine](https://www.theodinproject.com/lessons/foundations-installations#step-1-download-virtualbox-and-xubuntu) to emulate Linux.
+If you have Windows we can use Codespaces to emulate Linux.
 * Read Introduction and Prerequisites from the Odin Project
 	* https://www.theodinproject.com/paths/foundations/courses/foundations